VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/volttron-central-deployment.rst

 One of our instances will have a VOLTTRON Central agent.
 We will install a platform agent and a historian on all three platforms.
-Please note, for this demo all the instances run on ZeroMQ messages.
+Please note, for this demo all the instances run on the ZeroMQ message bus.
 For multi-platform, multi-bus deployment setup please follow the steps described in :ref:`Multi Platform Multi-Bus Deployment <Multi-Platform-Multi-Bus>`.